So there are 2 main roads in the main part of Hawaii Volcanoes National Park:

 Links lead to partner website, and you can check for prices, photos, and reviews.

-If you’re traveling alone, then also see Holoholo-in dorm beds on airbnb, also within a 10 minute drive.
+If you’re traveling alone in Hawaii, then also see Holoholo-in dorm beds on airbnb, also within a 10 minute drive.
 If you haven’t used airbnb before, sign up through my referral link and you can get a discount, I’ve seen up to $55.

 Top things to pack for your Hawaii vacation!